Fireplace Permit Requirements in Ontario, OR

 If you live in an HOA community: hOAs in some communities prohibit wood-burning appliances entirely due to smoke and air quality concerns.
 Gas fireplaces are usually permitted.
 Chimney caps and exterior venting may face aesthetic review.

-Estimated Project Timeline in Ontario
+Estimated Project Timeline

-Here's a typical timeline for a fireplace / wood stove project in Ontario, OR:
+Here's a typical timeline for a fireplace project:

-Timeline is based on Ontario's typical About 1 week permit processing time.
+Timeline is based on the typical about 1 week permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

 Check Now, Free →Building Department Contact